 Research carried out by Atul Gawande who published a book on checklists called “The checklist Manifesto: How to Get Things Right” after researching the benefits checklists can offer.
 He used information and data gathered from his research to develop the surgery checklist for WHO (World Health Organisation) to be used throughout the world.

-There have been many studies which have focused how checklist can improve safety and compliance.
+There have been many studies that have focused on how a checklist can improve safety and compliance.

-In 2013 there was a nother study on the effectiveness of checklist within medicine.
+In 2013 there was another study on the effectiveness of checklists within medicine.

 Science of Checklists research states “Given the huge impact that the proper usage of checklists can have on the quality of procedures in settings such as healthcare, manufacturing, aviation, and many more.”

-But even if we move away from academic research and the use within hospital and the health industry.
+But even if we move away from academic research and the use within hospitals and the health industry.
 What about flying a plane, or taking a rocket into space?
-Well both use a checklist to ensure that steps are not missed and compliant to regulations and follow safety measures.
+Well, both use a checklist to ensure that steps are not missed and are compliant with regulations and follow safety measures.

 Nasa carried out research into checklists and monitoring in the cockpit.
-Identifying that “checklists and monitoring are two essential defenses against equipment failures
+Identifying that “checklists and monitoring are two essential defences against equipment failures and pilot errors.”